icebrg/learningAngular/README.md

 What's the right way to organize the code?
 Small projects don't matter so much, but large projects will care a lot...
 For example, this seems like a thoughtful discussion of the issues: http://cliffmeyers.com/blog/2013/4/21/code-organization-angularjs-javascript

 How do you organize your code so it's testable and also ready for production use?
-How do you package things up?
+How do you package things up and/or deploy them?

 ## Testing